Genusbiz/docs/developers/defining-the-application-model/data-marts/consuming-web-services-with-certificate-based-authentication.md

 2. Navigate to the **Genus App Services | Certificates (Local Computer) | Personal | Certificates** folder.
 3. Locate the imported certificate, right-click and select **All Tasks | Manage Private Keys**.
 4. In the **Permissions** dialog, click **Add**...
-5. In the **Select Users, Computers, Service Accounts, or Groups** dialog, type <span style="FONT-STYLE: italic">NETWORK SERVICE and click OK.
+5. In the **Select Users, Computers, Service Accounts, or Groups** dialog, type *NETWORK SERVICE* and click OK.
 6. In the **Group or user names list**, click **NETWORK SERVICE**.
 7. In the **Permissions for NETWORK SERVICE** box, click to clear the **Full control** check box and keep the **Read** check box selected.
 8. Click **OK**.